 - 1. UE#1 inserts the codec(s) to a SDP payload.
-The inserted codec(s) shall reflect the UE#1's terminal capabilities and user preferences for the session. capable of supporting for this session.
+The inserted codec(s) shall reflect the UE#1's terminal capabilities and user preferences for the session capable of supporting for this session.
 It builds a SDP containing bandwidth requirements and characteristics of each, and assigns local port numbers for each possible media flow.
 Multiple media flows may be offered, and for each media flow (m= line in SDP), there may be multiple codec choices offered. - 2.
 UE#1 sends the initial INVITE message to P-CSCF#1 containing this SDP - 3.
-P-CSCF#1 examines the media parameters, and removes any choices that the nework operator decides based on local policy, not to allow on the network. - 4.
-P-CSCF#1 forwards the INVITE message to S-CSCF#1 - 5.
-S-CSCF#1 examines the media parameters, and removes any choices that the user does not have authority to request.
-As part of the S-CSCF session processing an 'application server' may be involved.
-When an 'application server' is involved the application server may also examine the media parameters and revise the session description.
+P-CSCF#1 examines the media parameters.
+If P-CSCF#1 finds media parameters that local policy does not allow to be used within an IMS session, it rejects the session initiation attempt.
+This rejection shall contain sufficient information for the originating UE to re-attempt session initiation with media parameters that are allowed by local policy of P-CSCF#1's network according to the procedures specified in RFC 3261 [12].
+In this flow described in Figure 5.30 above the P-CSCF#1 allows the initial session initiation attempt to continue. - 4.
+P-CSCF#1 forwards the INVITE message to S-CSCF#1